What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Flying socks for long haul flight_Depositphotos-bgremover_674782400_S

 Yes, even in summer, when it’s hot as hell outside, I have a pair of compression socks like this – the kind that does not look like baggy old lady socks.
-They keep me safe from blood clots and the dreaded deep vein thrombosis (DVT) and protect my feet from nasty germs when I slip off my shoes and try to sleep.
+They can help reduce your risk of swelling and DVT on long flights, and they keep my feet covered when I slip off my shoes and try to sleep.

-Plane travel tip: buy a pair that are very colorful.
+Plane travel tip: Buy a very colorful pair.
 That way, they are easy to find in your big bag.

 Stretchy Or Loose Fitting Pants That Look Stylish